Missouri Betting Apps: Best MO Mobile Sportsbook Apps

 When Can I Download Missouri Sports Betting Apps?

-Sports betting becomes legal in Missouri from Monday, December 1, but sports betting apps can be downloaded before that date.
+Sports betting becomes legal in Missouri on December 1, but bettors don’t need to wait until launch day to get started.

-Various sportsbooks began offering pre-registration from Monday, November 17, allowing bettors to download apps, create accounts, and sign up for promo offers, but they will not be able to place bets until December 1.
+Most major sportsbooks opened pre-registration on November 17, allowing users to download apps, create accounts and secure early-access promo offers.
+However, no bets can be placed until the official launch.

-All apps will require geo-location verification to confirm bettors are physically in Missouri, whilst ID will be required to verify that customers are above the age of 21.
+All Missouri betting apps will require geo-location checks to confirm you’re physically inside the state, along with ID verification to ensure you are 21 or older.

-Originally, it was hoped that bettors in Missouri would be able to participate in March Madness in 2025, but Secretary of State Denny Hoskins rejected emergency rules to ensure the proper regulation of sports betting in Missouri.
+Regulators initially explored an earlier rollout to include March Madness 2025, but emergency rules were rejected, pushing the universal launch to December 1 for both online and retail sportsbooks.

 What Makes a Great Missouri Sports Betting App